taligentx/dscKeybusInterface/README.md

   - Changed: Arduino sketches no longer use pin 4 to avoid a conflict with the SD card on Ethernet shields.
   - Changed: MQTT examples updated with username and password fields
   - Changed: `processRedundantData` now true by default to prevent storing repetitive data, reduces memory usage.
-  - Note: This release changes the library methods to accomodate multiple partitions, existing sketches will need to be updated to match the new example sketches.
+  - Note: This release changes the library methods to accommodate multiple partitions, existing sketches will need to be updated to match the new example sketches.
 * 0.2
   - New: Status for zones 9-32
   - New: [Home Assistant](https://www.home-assistant.io) integration example sketch